 Storm Water Outfall 03-Zone 12 South.
-Surface water monitored at this outfall is primarily storm water runoff from the west half of Zone 12 South that flows to Playa 4 (Figure 9.6).
-Three drainages along the Plant boundary with TTU, draining the southern portions of Zones 11 and 12, convey most of the water from Zones 11 and 12 to Playa 4.
-Periodically, potable water from the Plant's fire protection system is discharged through this outfall.
+Surface water monitored at this outfall is primarily storm water runoff from the west half of Zone 12 South.
+Periodically, water from the Plant's fire protection system is discharged through this outfall.
 There are no industrial effluents discharged through this outfall.

-Permit-required monitoring at Storm Water Outfall 03 was conducted during the first and fourth quarters of 2011.
+Permit-required monitoring at Storm Water Outfall 03 was conducted during the first, second, and third quarters of 2012.
 Activities included visual monitoring, pH testing, and metals analyses.
 Visual examinations showed no abnormalities based on the visual criteria contained in the MSGP and the pH was normal.
-All metals were below IWQPs in 2011.
+All metals were below IWQPs in 2012.

 Storm Water Outfall 04-Zone 11 South.
 Surface water monitored at this outfall is entirely storm water runoff from the southern half of Zone 11.
-Storm water from this area discharges southward to Playa 4 (Figure 9.7).
+Storm water from this area discharges southward to Playa 4 (Figure 9.6).
 There are no industrial effluents discharged through this outfall.
-Because of drought conditions in 2011, no monitoring at Storm Water Outfall 04 was conducted.